 No, I don’t think so.
 But I know how to use it, it works fine, it’s affordable and it’s a case of if it ain’t broke, don’t fix it for where I’m currently at in life and biz.

-You don’t always have to have a sparkly lead magnet to build your subscriber list.
+Reminder: You don’t always have to have a perfect lead magnet to build your subscriber list.

 You can simply include a check-box on checkout for your customers to opt-in to your email marketing to help retarget these previous customers.

-How many emails should I include in a nurture email sequence?
+How many emails to include in a nurture email sequence

 Different email metrics provide different insights: